tobua/webpack-react-pdf/README.md

 > Generate and preview PDF documents in the browser with React and Flexbox

-Example setup of using `@react-pdf/core` with `webpack` and generating PDF documents in the browser on the fly.
+Example setup of using `@react-pdf/renderer` (`1.0.0`) with `webpack` and generating PDF documents in the browser on the fly.
+Includes an example of how Charts rendered with React (`recharts`) can be "screenshotted" and inserted into the PDF as images.

 ## Getting Started